epics-containers/epics-containers.github.io/dev/_sources/user/tutorials/02_devcontainer.rst.txt

     ``.devcontainer/devcontainer.json`` file.
     `See here for details <https://containers.dev/implementors/json_reference/>`_

-    You can also alter the system packages installed in the container or make any other changes to the Dockerfile and regenerate your own container image.
+    In addition, you can alter the system packages installed in the container or make any other changes to the Dockerfile and regenerate your own container image.

     If you wish to persist these changes